paigerodeghero/ComputerGameCodingCamp/day1.md

   - Same team every day.
 - Icebreaker
   - Teach us the latest cool phrase that you know from the last year.
+- Teach screensharing and have every student share their screen.
 - What is a game?
 (5 mins)

 - Definition: Type of play activity with rules and conflict.